-Hayden is headed to a new school!
+Hayden is heading to a new school!
 He is eligible for kindergarten next year, but his independent functioning skills are still really behind, so we think it’s best to hold him back.
-I have tried getting more information on this for awhile, but I didn’t get any solid answers until school started back after Christmas.
+I tried getting more information on this for awhile, but I didn’t get any solid answers until school started back after Christmas.

 There is a special program nearby that focuses primarily on speech development.
 We checked it out and we think it is a great fit for Hayden!
-It is a very small class of all special needs students (Hayden will be the seventh student) and three teachers.
+It is a very small class for special needs students (Hayden will be the seventh student) and three teachers.
 At first we were concerned that since he wouldn’t be in an inclusion class, he would miss that socialization.
 He learns a lot from watching other kids and we didn’t want him to miss out on that.
 After learning more about the class and their development, we think the new school is going to be a great fit.